sandeepcrayond/uhc-docs/dev/Readme.md

 The diagnosis condition's found with the patient are saved into ***patient_diagnoses***.
 If the visit is referred out to another institution, then a copy of all the visit details are being copied and saved into the respective tables with their associated ID's.
 - #### 3.2. /lineentry/update
-The data received from the /lineentry data is being modified using this API.
+The data received from the ***/lineentry*** data is being modified using this API.
 The data is modified in the similar fashion to that of creation of the line entry.
 - #### 3.3. /captcha
+This API is to generate an captcha to be displayed in the frontend along with the hash.
+An SVG format image is being generated to be displayed.
+It uses a npm package ***"svg-captcha"***.
 - #### 3.4. /errorHandler
 - #### 3.5. /api/dailyreport/drug
 - #### 3.6. /api/dailyreport/services